 Poorly broken-in subwoofer drivers can get damaged by the strong audio signals that come from heavy bass sounds.
 Inefficiencies between the sounds produced by the drivers and the electrical audio signal passing through the coils can generate a lot of heat in the system.
 Mechanical damage will likely follow when the system can’t dissipate the heat generated.

 Coil burning or melting is one of the core signs of a subwoofer that isn’t yet strong enough to handle the audio signals fed through it.
-By properly breaking in the subwoofer, you can avoid the heat-producing inefficiencies.
+By properly breaking in the subwoofer, you can avoid heat-producing inefficiencies.
 If your subwoofer is playing at your preferred volume without any smells emanating from it, it’s likely broken in enough.

 4. The Subwoofer Will Become Louder

-Many subwoofers get louder after undergoing break-in.
+Many subwoofers get louder after undergoing a break-in.
 If you notice your subwoofer becoming louder after breaking it in, it might be ready to go.

 It’s recommended to test the subwoofer at different volume levels to ensure that everything is working properly.
 It’s a good idea to use the same sound clips during the test procedure to keep things as accurate as possible.